ansys/pydpf-post/docs/source/user_guide/server_context.rst

 Server context
 ==============

-When using a DPF Server released after Anys 2023 R1, a distinction is introduced between two types of interaction with Ansys licenses:
+When using a DPF Server released after Ansys 2023 R1, a distinction is introduced between two types of interaction with Ansys licenses:

-- When the **Entry** DPF Server context is active, underlying operations will check if a valid Ansys license exists, but are not allowed to check-out any license.
-This means that operations requiring to check-out a license are not be available and will raise an error.
+- When the **Entry** DPF Server context is active, underlying operations check if a valid Ansys license exists, but are not allowed to check-out any license.
+This means that operations requiring to check-out a license are not be available and raise an error.
-- When the **Premium** DPF Server context is active, underlying operations will check if a valid Ansys license exists, and are allowed to check-out this license if needed.
+- When the **Premium** DPF Server context is active, underlying operations check if a valid Ansys license exists, and are allowed to check-out this license if needed.
 This means that all DPF features are available, but a license may be checked-out.

-By default, using PyDPF-Post will start a DPF Server with the **Entry** context active.
+By default, using PyDPF-Post starts a DPF Server with the **Entry** context active.
 To learn more, see the `PyDPF-Core documentation <https://dpf.docs.pyansys.com/dev/user_guide/server_context.html>`_.

 Change the default server context